gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/progressbar.md

 | `flags`                      | Flags   | **No**               | Additional flags for the progress bar that can be used to control how the progress bar is being displayed |

 A progress bar supports the following initialization types:
-* `progressbar::Type::HidePercentage` or `HidePercentage` (for macro initialization) - thils will hide the percentage displayed on the progress bar.
+* `progressbar::Type::HidePercentage` or `HidePercentage` (for macro initialization) - this will hide the percentage displayed on the progress bar.

 ## Events